Signals at Greenford

 28/7/07

-A new colour-light which will replace the two brackets affected by the subsidence problems has been erected, but - oh dear...
+The new colour-light to replace the two brackets affected by the subsidence problems has been erected, but - oh dear...
 Greenford East Junction

-Up branch advanced starter The up branch advanced starter, GE47, with Castle Bar Park station in the distance.
+Up branch advanced starter The up branch advanced starter, GE47, with the down branch home GE53 on the left and Castle Bar Park station in the distance.

 An up train approaches Greenford South Jct.
 This shot also gives a better appreciation of the relative positions of the two bracket signals.
 Even the up branch starter hasn't been immune to the graffiti mongers. :( Bay junction signal